 This course provides a study of basic visual elements in drawing, emphasizing observation, selection, and recording of perceptual form.
 Value relationships, spatial organization, linear gesture, composition, balance, and the human figure are explored using graphic media.
-3 lecture hours per week 3 credit hours

 FIA 110 - Introduction to Painting